smp46/FileFerry/README.md

 4.  **Configure Docker-Compose**
     * **Relay Server:** The `relay-server` currently uses a `.env` file for basic config, find this in `./backend/relay-server.
 The only addition you *need* is a Base64 encoded private key for a persistent peer id.
-    * **CoTURN Configuration:** The `coturn` service requires a `my-turnserver.conf` file. `coturn` uses a config file found at `./backend/relay-server/my-turnserver.conf`, you can customise this is you want/need to to suit your network environment.
+    * **CoTURN Configuration:** The `coturn` service requires a `my-turnserver.conf` file. `coturn` uses a config file found at `./backend/relay-server/my-turnserver.conf`, you can customise this as you want/need to to suit your network environment.

 5.  **Start Backend Services with Docker Compose:**
     Navigate to the `backend` directory and start all services defined in `docker-compose.yaml`.
 This will launch the `coturn` server, `passphrase-server`, and `relay-server`.